 Cecil KimberShow Article

-The Longbridge car plant in the West Midlands produced its millionth car, which was an Austin.
+The Longbridge car plant in the West Midlands (UK) produced its millionth car, an Austin.
 Opened in 1905, by the late 1960s Longbridge employed around 25,000 workers.
 A wide variety of products have been produced at the site during its history, although the core product has been cars, most notably the original two-door Mini.
 During the Second World War the main plant produced munitions and tank parts, while the nearby East Works of Austin Aero Ltd at Cofton Hackett produced several types of aeroplane such as the Short Stirling and the Hawker Hurricane.
 Originally a printing factory built on green fields the site has had a variety of private owners, as well as a period of state ownership.
 Since the collapse of MG Rover in 2005 part of the site has been redeveloped for commercial and residential usage.
 The remaining 69 acres of the site are owned by SAIC and is a manufacturing and research and development facility for its MG Motor subsidiary.

 MG Rover works at Longbridge, BirminghamShow Article

 Nanjing Automobile Group Corp.
 (NAC), a state-owned company was founded as military garage in Jiangsu.
 Its the oldest and currently fourth largest Chinese automobile manufacturer with 16,000 employees and annual production capacity of about 200,000 vehicles.
 Coincidently also on March 27, 2007 NAC revived MG brand and began production of MG sports cars.Show Article